milaboratory/github-ci/README.md

 All workflows here expect outer workflow to call 'context/init' action before starting.
 Without 'context/init' 'v3' workflows can't perform some of their jobs.

-In this version following new features were introduced:
+This version introduces the following new features:
   - build node spa (single page application) / node general application
   - deploy to aws cloudfront
   - build docker images with hcl and docker bake